 A key part of early language learning is the teaching of phonics, which is done using a range of methods including both written and practical kinaesthetic activities.
 This is taught using a systematic programme, ensuring that all phonemes (sounds) are covered, rehearsed and embedded.

 Older children are also taught spelling rules, patterns and word origins.
 Spellings are set, and assessed on a weekly basis.
 As well as a weekly spelling test we also focus on children’s spelling in their daily writing to ensure that skills are transferred.
+Whilst grammar skills can be taught discretely, we also focus on the embedding of these within children's writing.

 Reading is a fundamental skill which forms the basis of learning.
 In class, a wide range of high quality texts are used.
 The school uses the CLPE’s (Centre for Literacy in Primary Education) ‘Power of Reading’ approach, where challenging and stimulating texts are engaged with through speaking, listening, drama, discussion and research.
 We do not use a single reading scheme, but rather match children to books that will best develop their skills and interest.
 Every class has their own book corner and regular story times are used to foster reading for enjoyment and pleasure.